spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

             ...
 ```

+#### Define allowlisted IP addresses

+To allow access from particular IP addresses, define them in the needed deploy file.
+Example:

-* `docker: maintenance: whitelist: ips:` - defines the whitelist of the Ips addresses.
+* `docker: maintenance: whitelist: ips:` - defines the allowlisted IP addresses from which the applications in the maintenance mode can be accessed.

 ```yaml
 version: 1.0